OzzyMalv/interview_questions_for_company/README.md

 > Questions about a salary fork, should be asked even before interviews!

+## HR call

+* What's the main responsibility and position priorities?

 ## Top

 * Who is the best candidate for the job?
 What's your picture of perfect fit for this role?